-One of the most unusual features of Rust, especially when compared to languages that aren't C++, is the three types of pointers: borrowed pointers (&T), unique pointers (~T), and managed pointers (@T).
-Most people quite rightly ask "why three pointers?
-Isn't one enough?"
-The usual answer is that unique pointers help with manual memory management:
+One of the most unusual features of Rust, especially when compared to languages that aren't C++, is the three types of pointers: borrowed pointers (&T

-• Managed pointers (@T) allow convenient garbage collection.
+) allow convenient garbage collection. -

-• Borrowed pointers (&T) allow functions to work equally well with both unique and managed pointers.
+) allow functions to work equally well with both unique and managed pointers.

 This is all true, but there's another, equally important reason that's often overlooked: unique pointers allow for efficient, safe concurrency.